AlinaGoaga/CV/README.md

 #### Dual perspective

-As a project manager, I worked closely with technical teams so had to find the balance between staying on budget and being on time, whilst at the same time understanding my colleagues' point of view, the complexity of the technical challenges they faced and being able to translate that back to the client and negociate on specifications.
+As a project manager, I worked closely with technical teams so had to find the balance between staying on budget and being on time, whilst at the same time understanding the complexity of the technical challenges scripting teams faced and being able to translate that back to the client and negotiate on specifications.

 <a name="projects"></a>